shahtirth94/itec3870_social/tirthshah.md

 # tirth shah

->Whatever you do in life will be insignificant.
+>**Gandhi said that whatever you do in life will be insignificant.
 But it's very important that you do it.
-Because nobody else will.
+Because nobody else will.**
->-Gandhi

 [Ninjababy](http://giphy.com/gifs/baby-ninja-wbDIyxW1LXE5O)